 When I got back from school, I used to find their coats for them, as they left to go home.

 I also remember a drawer in Grandfather’s bureau, where he kept long brown envelopes, each one containing a sermon.
 I wonder what happened to them, as I would love to have them.

-During my real life story 1943 and 1944 American Forces were stationed nearby, and we often used to get several of them attend Sunday services.
+During my real-life story, 1943 and 1944 American Forces were stationed nearby, and we often used to get several of them to attend Sunday services.